-Enjoy a Kava Tasting
+Enjoy a Kava Tasting in Vanuatu

-kava kava, served in Vanuatu nakamals?
+kava kava drink, served in Vanuatu nakamals?

 Kava kava is traditionally served in a shell.
 It is made